costanza1234/bachelor-project/README.md

 ## 🧩 Key Concepts

 - **Game State Management:**
   Uses React Context (`GameStateContext.js`) to manage game progress, user answers, and session data.
+This allows for easy access to game state across components.
+This is also where the tracking of user actions and choices is implemented.

 - **Language Support:**
   All user-facing text is managed in `data/languages.js` for easy localization.